icinganalysis/icinganalysis.github.io/content/iceval.md

 Possible future additions:

  - A proposed alternative ice shape horn location measure
  - Validating a recompiled version of LEWICE
+ - The LEWICE cases in IceVal

 ## Related